 The Ideal Nose for You

 As we have shown, Meghan has some imperfections in her nose despite a previous rhinoplasty.
 That said, she is still a beautiful woman and can carry this off without an issue.
 However, women seeking to enhance the shape of their nose must remember that every nose is unique.

 While there is an overall improvement in her appearance, this is not what rhinoplasty surgeons such as myself would use as an example of an ideal surgical goal.
-Generally, we would want to create a nose that is in balance with uniform lines and has elegant transitions.
+Generally, we would want to create a nose in balance with uniform lines and elegant transitions.
 No nose is perfect, but a great nose is one that perfectly complements the natural shape and structure of the face.
 No nose should be an example of what patients are requesting when considering rhinoplasty surgery.